yunusakin/shorten-url/README.md

-Certainly!
-Here's an example `README.md` file for your Spring Boot project:

 # Short URL Generator API

 The Short URL Generator API is a Spring Boot application that allows users to generate short URLs and automatically redirects them to the original URLs.